MarcusJohnson91/FoundationIO/README.md

 Todo:
 -----
 * Add format specifier support to `OpenInputFile` and `OpenOutputFile`, and add a function to increment the file.
-* Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions
+* Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions.